Industrial Emissions Directive

 Implementation of the Industrial Emissions Directive must be carried out in a manner that does not unnecessarily impair the competitiveness of the EU refining sector

-The European Commission adopted an implementing decision on 9 October 2014 establishing best available techniques (BAT) conclusions for refining mineral oil and gas, under the Industrial Emissions Directive (IED) – Directive 2010/75/EU, the so-called REF BREF.
+The European Commission adopted an implementing decision on 9 October 2014 establishing best available techniques (BAT) conclusions for refining mineral oil and gas, under the IED – Directive 2010/75/EU, the so-called REF BREF.

 The binding BAT Conclusions include BAT Associated Emission Levels (BAT-AELs) which shall be the reference for authorities in Member States to set permit conditions for operators through Emission Limit Values (ELVs).